ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

   as service needs to have granular control on authorization of customer.
 For example knowing customer id of user to fetch account details, available balance before proceeding for execution of payment.

+> [!NOTE]
-**NOTE**: For the simplicity of the article, since we are interested only in Basic Auth security aspects the rest of the components like Database Management System is not implemented.
+> For the simplicity of the article, since we are interested only in Basic Auth security aspects the rest of the components like Database Management System is not implemented.
 But, to complete the story, we will be returning a response from the 'API Gateway' referring to data stored locally in table or records.